 A program which provides Medicaid to children or families who meet the income limit requirements.

 A state health insurance program for people with low income who meet certain eligibility requirements.
 Programs can vary from state to state.
-For information on Washington’s Medicaid programs, visit http://hrsa.dshs.wa.gov/health-care-services-supports/apple-health-medicaid-coverage
+For information on Washington’s Apple Health (Medicaid) programs, visit https://www.hca.wa.gov/health-care-services-supports/apple-health-medicaid-coverage

 A federal health insurance program for people who are 65 or older, people with disabilities, or those with end-stage kidney disease.
 Medicare eligibility is not based on income, and basic coverage is the same in each state.

 Group one a Medicaid program whereby individuals are eligible for payment of Medicare Part B premiums.